laklau/agency-jekyll-theme/README.md

 # Agency Jekyll Theme

 Welcome to Agency Jekyll Theme!
-To experiment with this code, add some sample content in the yaml files in `_data` and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-[Agency Jekyll Theme](http://github.com/laklau/agency-jekyll-theme/tree/gh-pages) is a jekyll theme [gem](https://rubygems.org/gems/agency-jekyll-theme), the jekyllization by [Adab1ts] (http://github.com/adab1ts) of Agency theme.

-[Agency](http://startbootstrap.com/template-overviews/agency/) is a one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+[Agency](https://github.com/BlackrockDigital/startbootstrap-agency.git) is a one page agency portfolio theme for Bootstrap created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, a responsive timeline, and a contact form.

+[Agency Jekyll Theme](http://github.com/laklau/agency-jekyll-theme/tree/gh-pages) is a jekyll theme [gem](https://rubygems.org/gems/agency-jekyll-theme), La Klau's jekyllization of Agency theme.

+The [Github repository](http://github.com/laklau/agency-jekyll-theme/) is organized in two branches.
+The master branch contains the original theme and is updated with the latest version available.
+The gh-pages branch contains the jekyllizated theme.

 ## Installation